Share this post:

 The most common job roles in the insurance industry are those whose day-to-day activities involve working with clients, whether to guarantee they receive the proper attention throughout any process or those focusing on providing them compensation and insurance packages that best fit their needs.

 Make sure to check all the boxes to guarantee a smooth transition when prepping for a career change.
-The suggested actions, positions, and skills will help you plan your transition to the insurance industry, and partnering with a recruiter along the process will ease the burden of doing all on your own.
+The suggested actions, positions, and skills will help you plan your transition to the insurance industry, and partnering with a recruiter along the way will ease the burden of doing it all on your own.
 The best thing is you won’t have to spend a dime out of your pocket.

 Contributed by Luis Arellano